Deep Green Schools

 They manage the Living Building Challenge and Living Community Challenge, and a whole suite of programs focused on regenerating our planet.
 Their mission is to catalyze the transformation to a socially just, culturally rich, and ecologically restorative world.

-This is collaborative effort has collected the solutions that already exist to achieve the point where we start drawing down green house gas emissions.
-It has a new set of programs for schools.
+This collaborative effort of scientists around the world presents the solutions that already exist to achieve the point where we start drawing down green house gas emissions.
+It has many free resources, including a short video-based course, and a set of programs for schools.